Things to Do in Banff National Park: A Complete Guide

-For the first time, at 34 years old, I have finally set foot on North American soil.
-I am excluding the stopovers in “LA” (Los Angeles) while waiting for another flight!
-Today I’m writing my first article on Canada, a beautiful country that I had the opportunity to discover during my road trip to the USA in the summer of 2018.
-In fact, to be honest, I only discovered a tiny part of Canada, on the Alberta-British Columbia border.
-Today I’m talking about a great place, which I absolutely loved: Banff National Park.
+At age 34, I finally set foot in North America for the first time—not counting airport layovers in Los Angeles.
+This is my first article about Canada, a beautiful country I discovered during my road trip to the USA in the summer of 2018.
+To be fair, I only explored a small part of the country around the Alberta–British Columbia border.
+Today, I’m focusing on a place I absolutely loved: Banff National Park.

-This park is located not far from the American border and I was very lucky to spend a whole week there.
-At that time I was visiting Glacier National Park, in America, and after meeting a lovely couple and their 2 children, was convinced to cross the border.
-A few hours later, I found myself in, what I consider, a postcard setting at the foot of the Canadian Rockies.
+The park is within driving distance of the U.S. border, and I was fortunate to spend an entire week there.
+At the time, I was visiting Glacier National Park in the United States.
+After meeting a lovely couple and their two children, I decided to cross the border.
+A few hours later, I found myself in a postcard-perfect landscape at the foot of the Canadian Rockies.

 More information about Banff National Park